drashevsky/COVID-19-Rollout-Project/readme.md

 `visualization.py` - Plot line graphs, multiple line graphs, and maps of the analyzed data

-`metadata` - a folder containing metadata on all project datasets, and references mapping jurisdiction names to various code formats
+`metadata` - A folder containing metadata on all project datasets, and references mapping jurisdiction names to various code formats

 `sample_visualizations` - A folder containing some sample results of running this data analysis project